-- Complete the appropriate preparatory/intervention course sequence as designated below if conditionally accepted. - Complete 60 semester hours of approved course work numbered 1000 and above, including the Associate of Applied Science General Education Core. - 3.
+- Complete the appropriate preparatory/intervention course sequence as designated below if conditionally accepted. - 2.
+Complete 60 semester hours of approved course work numbered 1000 and above, including the Associate of Applied Science General Education Core. - 3.
 Complete an approved major program. - 4.
 Earn a cumulative GPA of at least 2.00 in all work taken at MVNU. - 5.
 Within the major, earn no grade below "C-" (or higher, if the department requires a higher minimum grade) in all required courses, and in the minimum number of electives hours required.
 For most majors, earn a minimum GPA of 2.00 in the required courses for the major.
-Consult the major course listing in the appropriate department section of the Catalog for guidance on any variations. - 6.
-Complete at least 30 semester hours in residence, of which at least half must be numbered 2000 or above ("in residence" means courses taken at MVNU, in seat or online, as well as via institutions with whom the University has agreements). - Prior learning documentation from vendor courses (e.g. StraighterLine) is limited to fewer than 15 hours. - 8.
-Pay all expenses in the Student Financial Services Office
+Consult the major course listing in the appropriate department section of the Catalog for guidance on any variations. - Complete at least 30 semester hours in residence, of which at least half must be numbered 2000 or above ("in residence" means courses taken at MVNU, in seat or online, as well as via institutions with whom the University has agreements). - 7.
+No minors may be attached to the AAS degree. - Prior learning documentation from vendor courses (e.g. StraighterLine) is limited to fewer than 15 hours.

+9. Pay all expenses in the Student Financial Services Office.